Issuing Bank

 1. Risk transfer: the underlying credit or project risk is transferred from the client to the investors.

-- reduction of balance sheet size for corporate sponsors in project finance.
+2. Balance sheet optimization: capital relief in the context of securitization for banks and reduction of balance sheet size for corporate sponsors in project finance.

 3. Lower cost of financing: access to diversified investors and tranching of risk often results in more competitive financing costs.